jon-heard/obsidian-inline-scripts-library/cards.sfile.md

 		if (piles[key].cards[k].origin === $1)
 		{
 			// We conditionally create the pile HERE because if we did it
-			// above, we might create it, then never add a card to it. if (!pile)
+			// above, we might create it without ever add a card to it. if (!pile)
 			{
 				pile = piles[$1] = { cards: [] };